 About Dan

-He is the creator and executive producer of Comedy Game Showdown, a live pop-culture panel show and podcast, as well as other shows under the banner of his production company, And a Scotch Egg.
+He is the creator and host of Comedy Game Showdown, a live pop-culture panel show and podcast, as well as other shows under the banner of his production company, And a Scotch Egg.

 Burbank Comedy Festival (Best of the Fest)